ConductorOne/baton-bitbucket-datacenter/README.md

 See [CONTRIBUTING.md](https://github.com/ConductorOne/baton/blob/main/CONTRIBUTING.md) for more details.

-# `baton-bitbucket` Command Line Usage
+# `baton-bitbucket-datacenter` Command Line Usage

 ```
-baton-bitbucket
+baton-bitbucket-datacenter

 Usage:
   baton-bitbucket-datacenter [flags]
   baton-bitbucket-datacenter [command]

 Available Commands:
   capabilities       Get connector capabilities
   completion         Generate the autocompletion script for the specified shell
   help               Help about any command

 Flags:
+      --bitbucketdc-baseurl string    Bitbucket Data Center server. example http://localhost:7990. ($BATON_BITBUCKETDC_BASE_URL)
+      --bitbucketdc-password string   Application password used to connect to the BitBucket(dc) API. ($BATON_BITBUCKETDC_PASSWORD)
+      --bitbucketdc-username string   Username of administrator used to connect to the BitBucket(dc) API. ($BATON_BITBUCKETDC_USERNAME)
       --client-id string              The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID)
       --client-secret string          The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET)
   -f, --file string                   The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z")
   -h, --help                          help for baton-bitbucket-datacenter
       --log-format string             The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json")
       --log-level string              The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info")
-      --password string        Application password used to connect to the BitBucket API. ($BATON_BITBUCKET_PASSWORD)
   -p, --provisioning                  This must be set in order for provisioning actions to be enabled. ($BATON_PROVISIONING)
-      --username string        Username of administrator used to connect to the BitBucket API. ($BATON_BITBUCKET_USERNAME)
   -v, --version                       version for baton-bitbucket-datacenter

 Use "baton-bitbucket-datacenter [command] --help" for more information about a command.
 ```